Planning Objections and overshadowing

 The 45-Degree Line

-More commonly found in local planning authorities’ design guides, the 45-degree line indicator is applied to new developments at right angles to existing windows.
+More commonly found in local planning authorities’ design guides, the 45-degree line indicator is applied to new developments at right angles to existing windows (i.e. on either side).
 The line is drawn from the top corner of the proposed extension towards the nearest existing window.
 If this line crosses the centre point of that window, overshadowing is expected.

 The 43-Degree Indicator